CommunityToolkit/Labs-Windows/template/README.md

 The `Platforms` folder contains projects that host your sample(s) on different platforms.
 Run any of these projects to see your sample running inside a UWP, WASM, or WinAppSdk/WinUI3 app.
 Again, you shouldn't modify anything in these projects.

 The `Tests` folder contains the tests.
-You can ignore the projects that end `.UnitTests.Uwp` and `.UnitTests.WinAppSdk`.
-The shared project is where you will write tests.
+The shared project `ProjectTemplate.Tests` is where you will write tests.
+You can use Test Explorer to run all your tests for both UWP and WinAppSdk.
+Otherwise, you can ignore the projects that end in `.UnitTests.Uwp` and `.UnitTests.WinAppSdk`.
 More on that below.

 #### Where to add your code